Nelson P. Repenning

 His early work focused on understanding the inability of organizations to leverage well-established tools and practices.
 He has worked extensively with organizations trying to develop new capabilities in both manufacturing and new product development.
 Nelson has also studied the failure to use the safety practices that often lead to industrial accidents and has helped investigate several major incidents.
 This line of research has been recognized with several awards, including best paper recognition from both the California Management Review and the Journal of Product Innovation Management.

 In 2003, Nelson received the International System Dynamics Society’s Jay Wright Forrester Award, which recognizes the best work in the field in the previous five years.
 In 2011 he received the Jamieson Prize for Excellence in Teaching.
+He was recently recognized by Poets and Quants as one of the country's top instructors in executive education.

 He holds a BA in economics from Colorado College and a PhD in operations management and system dynamics from MIT.